 I’d never heard of Charlie Russell, Frederic Remington or Georgia O’Keeffe before, but their work grabbed me and wouldn’t let me go.
 On the way out I bought a poster of ‘The Fireboat’, Russell’s portrayal of Native Americans watching a steamboat travel down the Missouri River.
 Several years later it would send me on a pilgrimage to the artist’s home town in Montana (but that’s another story).

 The more mainstream Denver Arts Museum couldn’t help but be a letdown after that.
-I hurried round it, stopping only to savor a work by Monet.
+I hurried around it, stopping only to savor a work by Monet.
 Back out in the sun, I was drawn by the sound of music to a park filled with food stalls, art and craft vendors and live bands.
-I spent the rest of the day there, listening to the performers, choosing a piece of jewellery to take home and eating corn-on-the-cob on a stick.
+I spent the rest of the day there, listening to the performers, choosing a piece of jewelry to take home and eating corn-on-the-cob on a stick.

 I didn’t make it to the Rock Bottom singles night, opting instead for a room-service buffalo burger and reruns of TV comedy shows I’d never seen in the first place.
 But I didn’t beat myself up over it.
 I’d got this far, hadn’t I?